COST AND FINANCIAL AID

 After completing a year of study within a degree program, students who are "members in discernment" (in-care) with their particular Association of the United Church of Christ, may become eligible for a select number of UCC sponsored awards.
 These awards are typically granted in the second and third year of master's level programs.
 For some awards a student must be nominated by the CTS faculty and for others the student applies directly to a particular body of the UCC.
 Recipients need to maintain a strong academic record, and reveal gifts and graces for leadership in the church and academy.
 More information can be found on the UCC website.
 Click on the link to "Scholarships for Theological Education".

 CTS participates in the Federal Direct Loan Program.
 These low interest student loans from the US Department of Education are available to eligible US residents who are enrolled at least half time in a degree program.
-For more information about student loans consult the Student Direct Loan Fact sheet link below or contact the Financial Aid Office.
+If you would to apply for a Federal Student Loan, please click on the appropriate “How to Get a Federal Student Loan” link for your degree program below or contact the Financial Aid Office.